MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-webinars.md

 Before you can run these cmdlets you must be connected to Microsoft Teams PowerShell.
 For more information, see [Manage Teams with Microsoft Teams PowerShell](/microsoftteams/teams-powershell-managing-teams).

-1. Turn on meeting registration
+1. Turn on meeting registration.

     ```powershell
     Set-CsTeamsMeetingPolicy -Identity <policy name> -AllowMeetingRegistration $True
     ```

-1. Activate the new webinar experience
+1. Activate the new webinar experience.

     ```powershell
     Set-CsTeamsEventsPolicy -Identity <policy name> -AllowWebinars Enabled
     ```

-1. Configure who can register for webinars and meetings
+1. Configure who can register for webinars and meetings.

     - **Allow ***only*** users in your organization to register for webinars and meetings**

         ```powershell